Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-8-release-notes.md

 linktitle: "Aspose.HTML for .NET 24.8 Release Notes"
 title: "Aspose.HTML for .NET 24.8 Release Notes"
 weight: 50
 description: "In this release, we have improved the processing of the MHTML format.
-We have also improved the quality of rendering in PDF format."
+We have also improved the quality of rendering in PDF format. Сhanges have been made to the public API as part of the work to improve Linux support."
 type: "repository"
 layout: "release"
 hideChildren: false